Bikatr7/AutoEditor/README.md

 Goal is to be used with Kudasai.

 ## Plans
+- Known issues:
+  1. Gpt could fuck with the text way too much, we need to somehow make sure we only give it the text to edit (not stuff like toc's etc)

 - Goal: Automate the following steps:
     1. tense correction (narration into simple past tense)
     2. format calls and texting (italize)